 Note that the relationships are all modeled in both directions.
-It is important that you do this to ensure the integrity of the object graph (so that Core Data can keep the relationships synchronized-see Relationships and Fetched Properties in Core Data Programming Guide).
+It is important that you do this to ensure the integrity of the object graph.
+Core Data keeps the relationships synchronized.

 Create the User Interface

 Now that the data model is complete, you can create the user interface.
 In fact, you can use the model to create a user interface quickly.
 This provides a useful strategy for testing a model-you can create an application very quickly with little effort and use it to exercise the model.